thelittlewonder/Blockchain-and-Cryptocurrencies/README.md

 - The consensus protocol says that the **first announced valid block containing solution to a computational puzzle is considered correct**; and all other miners are to start searching for a followup block after that moment.
 - This may occasionally lead to temporary forks due to several simultaneously found solutions. **The longest fork in that case is considered valid**.
 In case of equal-length forks miners can choose either one.
 Due to probabilistic nature of computational puzzle, one fork will eventually get longer than the other.

+## Proof of Stake
+- POW requires Electricity and Centralisation may occur (Mining Pools).
+- In POS, Validators Chosen randomly on basis of their stake.
+- In order to validate transactions and create blocks, a forger must first put their own coins at ‘stake’
+- Validators loose their stake if they approve fraud transaction.
+If accepted, you gain.
+- 51% attack - less likely since 51% of total currency is very large money.